 Happy Birthday!
 At the end of 2020, Insta GmbH celebrated its 50th anniversary.
-It’s an occasion for us to look back on five decades of innovation from the Gira subsidiary, the Insta dimmer, and the first "hum-free" transformer to smart KNX buildings and the Internet of Things.
+It’s an occasion for us to look back on five decades of innovation – from the first "hum-free" transformer to smart KNX buildings.

 While the Gira subsidiary has been one of the most innovative medium-sized companies for long, it started off quite modestly in 1970 as a technology start-up with 35 employees in rented premises near Lüdenscheid in the Sauerland region.